I bought a drone. It’s the DJI Mini 2 Fly More Combo.

 The DJI Mini 2 produces 12 megapixel files.
 Not as big as I’d like, but I can certainly make those work.
 The important thing is that the camera on the DJI Mini 2 is outstanding.
 It has a top shelf lens paired with a quality sensor that produces nice, clean files that uprez and sharpen easily.
 I’ll have no problem getting good prints from it.

-The camera is mounted on a two-axis gimbal that uses that drone’s IMU (Inertial Measurement Unit) to cancel out motion from the wind knocking it around.
+The camera is mounted on a motorized, three-axis gimbal that uses that drone’s IMU (Inertial Measurement Unit) to cancel out motion from the wind knocking it around.
 This also helps produce extremely smooth video while flying if you’re into that sort of thing (I’m not).
 Think of the IMU controlled gimbal as image stabilisation on steroids.
 It works.

 I’ve been using my drone for a couple of months now and have mostly gotten over my fear of crashing it or losing it in a body of water.
 It’s quite reliable and turns out to be extremely easy to fly so long as you exercise common sense.